Google Broad Core Updates 2022

 Website owners, search engine marketers, and publishers experienced a change in rankings, traffic, and eventually revenue too.

 In short, both updates caused a major impact.
 But before doing a case study on that, let’s get to know the basics first.

 What are Core Algorithm Updates?

 So, Google makes major improvements to its algorithm every year and calls it Core Updates.
-These updates roll out when change is made to the multiple parts of the algorithm.
+These updates roll out when changes are made to the multiple parts of the algorithm.

 According to Google, “Several times per year, we make substantial improvements to our overall ranking processes, which we refer to as core updates.
 Core updates are designed to increase the overall relevancy of our search results and make them more helpful and useful for everyone.”

-And this impacts your site’s position on SERPs, rankings, traffic, and eventually revenue.
+This impacts your site’s position on SERPs, rankings, traffic, and, eventually, revenue.

 But that doesn’t mean 2018 was the year core updates were rolled out by Google for the first time.
 Google just took a step forward and decided to make the public announcement.